-Australia AICS: Canada DSL Inventory List: EINECS, ELINCS or NLP: Japan (ENCS) List: China Inv.
+Australia AICS: Canada DSL Inventory List: EINECS, ELINCS or NLP:

+Japan (ENCS) List:

+China Inv.
 Existing Chemical Substances: Korea Existing Chemicals Inv.
+(KECI):

-(KECI): Canada NDSL Inventory: Philippines PICCS: US TSCA Inventory: New Zealand Inventory of Chemicals: Japan ISHL Listing: Japan Pharmacopoeia Listing: On or in compliance with the inventory Not in compliance with the inventory On or in compliance with the inventory Not in compliance with the inventory On or in compliance with the inventory Not in compliance with the inventory.
-Not in compliance with the inventory.
+Canada NDSL Inventory: Philippines PICCS: US TSCA Inventory:

+New Zealand Inventory of Chemicals:

+Japan ISHL Listing:

+Japan Pharmacopoeia Listing:

+On or in compliance with the inventory Not in compliance with the inventory.
+On or in compliance with the inventory Not in compliance with the inventory.
+On or in compliance with the inventory On or in compliance with the inventory On or in compliance with the inventory Not in compliance with the inventory.
 Not in compliance with the inventory.